gtrichard/uvip/README.md

-# uvip
+# UVIP
-UVIP pipelines and scripts
+UVIP pipelines and scripts to analyze and process viral genomics data and sequences